atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 %
 Yes, " replied her Ladyship, counting her winnings., I have piddled a , little: two guineas and a half is pretty well to begin with; but I shall
 , ft
-never endure the strange vulgarity of the creatures: the fulsome civility of the fat mother, and the awkward beha viour of the gaping girls — How they were dizened out!
+never endure the strange vulgarity of the creatures: the fulsome civility of the fat mother, and the awkward beha viour of the gaping girls --How they were dizened out!
 How strangely they affect to be well dressed, at the same time that everything about Them is out of taste!
 Never did 1 see Such a total ignorance of dress indeed: but I. believe
 IK Vo I
 f, Nft j J